yiechen/Type-on-Strap/pages/about.md

 <br>

 <p class="about-text">
-Nowadays I am attached to renewable energy projects (hydro and wind).
+Nowadays I work with renewable energy projects (hydro and wind).
+Our team evaluates loans to those projects, and we manage the  contracts and obligations until the full repayment of the debt.
 I also have a professional interest in demographic and social-communication dynamics.
 </p>

 <p class="about-text">